afroisalreadyinu/real-world-haskell-chapter-10/readme.md

                     else Just both
 ```

-`getBytes` splits the ByteString into a prefix of the given size and
+`getBytes` splits the `ByteString` into a prefix of the given size and
 the rest using
 [`Data.ByteString.Lazy.splitAt`](https://hackage.haskell.org/package/bytestring-0.9.1.7/docs/Data-ByteString-Lazy.html#v:splitAt).
 The
 size of the prefix (determined using
 [`Data.ByteString.Lazy.length`](https://hackage.haskell.org/package/bytestring-0.9.1.7/docs/Data-ByteString-Lazy.html#v:length)
 is compared to the count argument, and if it is smaller, which means
-that the ByteString was not big enough, Nothing is
+that the `ByteString` was not big enough, `Nothing` is
 returned.
 Otherwise, the tuple of the prefix and rest data is
 returned.

 The parsing function that uses these matchers is very
 straightforward.
 It applies the matchers consequently, returning
-Nothing if one of them returns Nothing, otherwise ending with the
+`Nothing` if one of them returns `Nothing`, otherwise ending with the
-Greymap instance that packs the data that was parsed.
+`Greymap` instance that packs the data that was parsed.
 [`Data.ByteString.Lazy.Char8`](https://hackage.haskell.org/package/bytestring-0.9.1.7/docs/Data-ByteString-Lazy-Char8.html#v:pack)
-is used to turn the PGM prefix P5 into a ByteString, passing the
+is used to turn the PGM prefix P5 into a `ByteString`, passing the
 result into `matchHeader`.
-If the return value is Nothing, parsing
+If the return value is `Nothing`, parsing
 ends.
-Otherwise, the returned rest ByteString is destructured from the
+Otherwise, the returned rest `ByteString` is destructured from
-Just, and fed to `getNat` to fetch the width.
-The parsing goes on like
+the `Just`, and fed to `getNat` to fetch the width.
+The parsing goes
-this, as the ByteString is consumed piece by piece, and the parsed
+on like this, as the ByteString is consumed piece by piece, and the
-data is gathered in the nested function scopes.
-If we run the command
+parsed data is gathered in the nested function scopes.
+If we run the
-`pgm1 test.pgm` on the command line, here's the output we should see:
+command `./pgm1 test.pgm` on the command line, here's the output we
+should see:

     Greymap 640x480 255